 Data unique to wearable watches can be accumulated as logs, such as heart rate data during activity, elevation gain, and calories burned during activity.
 In particular, data such as training effect and calories burned can be obtained to determine how much strain a workout is compared to regular exercise, how many calories are needed for an activity, and other information that can be used as reference for your next activity

-My exercise load during a week living in the city during the off-season is about 150.
-In comparison, it's 280, meaning that one day in the mountains exerts more strain on me than a week of everyday life.
+my exercise load during a week living in the city during the off-season is about 150.
+In comparison, it was 280, meaning that one day in the mountains puts more strain on me than a week in my normal daily life.

 If you want to make mountain climbing more comfortable, you will realize that you need to be more conscious of increasing the load you can handle on a daily basis